MrAdrianPl/QFalcondManager/README.md

 ## About

-QFalcond Profile Manager is simple profile manager for falcond, currently it allows easier managment of profiles
+This software makes managment of falcond profiles easier.

 ### No AI used to make the software.